Frequently Asked Questions

 Currently there is no certification for PFAS-free wells in the industry.
 However, EN Rx is the first to address this issue.
-We now can provide a Certified PFAS-Free Well Systems for the cost of the laboratory verification.
-We test what we sell before we ship and will provide a copy of the laboratory analysis.
+We now can provide a Certified PFAS-Free Well System for the cost of the laboratory verification.
+We test what we sell before we ship and will provide a copy of the lab analysis.

-What is the longest Vertebrae Well System installed in a single borehole?
+What are the longest Vertebrae Well Systems installed in a single borehole?

-- Although longer Vertebrae wells are possible, there are many benefits to dividing very long plumes into parts or making transects.
+- Longer Vertebrae Well Systems are possible, there are many benefits to dividing very long plumes into parts or making transects.
 First is cost, two 700 foot bores using smaller rigs are less expensive than one 1,200 foot bore.
 Frictional losses also come into play as well as the ability for more control.
 In addition, site space and ease of installation are factors considered to make this judgement.
-However, we know there will continue to be situations that require long wells and longer blind wells and new information will be regularly added to this site.
+However, we know there will continue to be situations that require long wells and longer blind wells so stay tuned to see how this develops over time.

 What is the deepest a horizontal well can be installed?

-- This is highly dependent on geologic factors, but depths over 100 ft are possible.
+- This is highly dependent on geologic factors, but depths over 100 ft are possible and worth considering.

 Can you drill deeper than the suction limit of the water, i.e. beyond 30 ft bgs?

-- Yes, if development is not required for injection or air sparging, this is completed similar to our typical installation.
+- Yes, if development is not required for injection or air sparging, this is completed like our typical installation.

-- Where sampling and water collection is required and where the water table is greater than 30 ft bgs, we can use special double valve pumps to develop and purge the wells.
+- If sampling and water collection is required where the water table is greater than 30 ft bgs we can use special double valve pumps to develop and purge the wells.
 This is slower than normal development but just as productive.

 Can we sample as we go?

-- Soil sampling during drilling has been a “trip in/‘trip out” based technology for a long time.
+- Soil sampling during drilling has been a ‘trip in’ / ‘trip out’ based technology for a long time.
 It has been cost prohibitive in many cases.
-We are working on technology to allow several samples to be collected as we drill to provide lithologic and quantitative data.
+We are working on a sampling technology to allow several samples to be collected as we drill to provide lithologic and quantitative data.

 What are the injections limitations for reagents?